Definition of Operating Lease Accounting

 If there is any alteration in lease payments, like a scheduled increase over a period of time, then it must be accounted for in either of two ways –

-- Schedule Increase: Schedule increases in rent must be recognized straight-line for the lease period until there is any other better way to represent the usage of the underlying asset.
+- Schedule Increase: Schedule increases in rent must be recognized straight-line for the lease period until a better way to represent the usage of the underlying asset.

-- Contingent Rentals: If the lease agreement mentions increasing the rent due to future events like inflation or the property tax incurred, these must be charged to the expense account based on the accrual.
+- Contingent Rentals: If the lease agreement mentions increasing the rent due to future events like inflation or incurred property tax, the company must charge these to the expense account based on the accrual.

 If the lease agreement includes any incentive, such as free rent or lower rent for several months, the lessee must record incentives straight-line over the lease period.
-Therefore, most of the lease incentives are recognized over a period of time instead of being written off at the time of occurrence.
+Therefore, the company recognizes most of the lease incentives over a period of time instead of writing them off at the time of occurrence.

 Operating Lease Accounting Lessor